EmeraldCityIT/STARGATE-PATENT/README.md

 Molecular scanning and remote intentional printing.

-Object is scanned by entrance portal to obtain detailed, accurate lattice structure.
+The object is scanned by the entrance portal to obtain a detailed, accurate lattice structure.

-Entrance portal breaks down particles using vibrational fields.
+The entrance portal breaks down particles using vibrational fields.

 Entrance Portals Store subatomic particles (cubits) for "guaranteed return" material.

-Exit portal generates scanned lattice structure.
+The exit portal generates a scanned lattice structure from the reservoir of subatomic particles.

-Intention of biologial life drives the animated particles freely as individuals transported through some kind of interdimensional relocation.
+The intention of biological life drives the animated particles freely as individuals transported through some kind of interdimensional relocation.